 Teaching and the Academic Job Market

-As graduate students and postdocs approach the academic job market, it is advisable to schedule a consultation with CCT staff to receive feedback on documents related to teaching.
-This includes, but is not limited to, the statement of teaching philosophy, the teaching portfolio, and the teaching section of the cover letter.
+As graduate students and postdocs approach the academic job market, it is advisable to schedule a consultation with CCT staff to receive feedback on documents related to teaching, such as the statement of teaching philosophy and teaching portfolio.
 We are also able to provide feedback and advice on the teaching demo, a critical event during the campus visit.